-Talking about ecology today is a bit like walking to a book fair.
+Talking about ecology today is a bit like walking into a book fair.
 In the pavilions crowded with reading enthusiasts, library lovers and bored people in search of Sunday pastimes, one comes across counters of more or less known publishing houses, often watched over by clerks sometimes fanatical, sometimes totally uninterested.
 At book fairs one is immersed in the dance of multiple speeches, deaf to one another, but they are also gathered in one place in order to hoist their flag and attend the event that confirms their participation in the publishing universe.
 There are structural speeches, those of the publishing houses, which have their own policies and ideas about the publications and aesthetics of the books they print and market, and then there are the speeches of the books themselves, sometimes wider and deeper than those of the publishing houses to which they refer to.

 The experience of walking through a book fair differs little from that of walking through a bookstore.
 In fact, the latter is often, apart from rare cases, a more intimate, smaller fair.
 It is difficult to understand the sense that underlies the collection of books in one place, if one thinks of the fair as a moment of advertise, of sale, of further profit and not of reflection on the meaning of those paper objects.
 Book fairs, which enclose an overwhelming multitude of speeches, many times do not proffer words; they are pure and simple containers.
 No publishing house covets a new reader because it could turn into a fertile writer; the reader buys a commodity, generates profit.
 But if the ritual of encounter between the stories and thoughts contained in the book is just another declination of the logic of production, without anything specific and intrinsically significant, nothing that justifies it apart from the habit or the need to remember that publishing is part of the market, then the ritual is destined to dissolve.
 Poor of its meaning will also be poor of its future.